 Pets are prone to dental disease, just like people.
 In fact, the majority of dogs and cats who don’t receive preventative dental care will show signs of periodontal (gum) disease by the age of 3, according to the American Veterinary Dental Society.
 Dental disease can cause a variety of problems for your pet, including tooth pain, difficulty eating, and weight loss.
 The bacteria associated with oral disease can enter the bloodstream and serve as a source of infection to various organs, including the kidneys, liver, and heart.
 Failure to get preventative dental care for your pet can lead to a lower quality of life in your pet’s later years.

 However, proper oral health care can add up to five years to your pet’s life.
 Older pets may need dental cleanings more than once a year.
 Smaller breeds of dogs are more susceptible to periodontal disease than larger breeds.
-Visit our veterinarians at Lake Forest Animal Clinic so we can help your pet feel their best!
+Visit our veterinarians at Lake Forest Animal Clinic for a pet teeth cleaning so we can help your pet feel their best!

 What Our Lake Forest Veterinarians Can Do